One year after the 7 October attacks: Helping the helpers

 The organization now offers retreats to partners of affected staff members and volunteers in order to build a larger network of resilience and skills.

 Hodaya Leshem is a mother of four, who attended a retreat.
 She is married to a wounded soldier.
 “I didn’t have any support before I went to the meetings.
-I had to bring everyone in and community together but there was nobody there to hold me.
+I had to bring everyone in my family and community together but there was nobody there to hold me.

 Building resilience